gitlabhq/omnibus-gitlab/doc/settings/database.md

 over the network, several settings must be configured.

 - `db_host` needs to be set to the IP address of the database sever.
-If this is on the same instance as the PostgrSQL service, this can be `127.0.0.1` and _will not require_ password authentication.
+If this is on the same instance as the PostgreSQL service, this can be `127.0.0.1` and _will not require_ password authentication.
 - `db_port` sets the port on the PostgreSQL server to connect to, and _must be set_ if `db_host` is set.